 Animation revealing a swath of GPM/GMI precipitation rates over Typhoon Vongfong.
 As the camera moves in on the storm, DPR's volumetric view of the storm is revealed.
 A slicing plane moves across the volume to display precipitation rates throughout the storm.
 Shades of green to red represent liquid precipitation extending down to the ground.
+This video is also available on our YouTube channel.

 On October 9, 2014 (0248UTC) the Global Precipitation Measurement (GPM) mission's Core Observatory flew over Typhoon Vongfong as it headed towards Japan.
 At this point, the storm had weakened to a category 4 typhoon with maximum sustained winds at 150 miles per hour (mph), down form a category 5 typhoon on October 8th.